vralchenko/BizLingo/README.md

 # BizLingo AI 🚀

-**BizLingo AI** is an intelligent application for mastering professional business English.
-It utilizes local neural networks to evaluate not just the text accuracy, but the semantic depth of your translations.
+**BizLingo AI** is an intelligent application for mastering professional business English and German.
+It utilizes cloud-based AI to evaluate not just the text accuracy, but the semantic depth of your translations.
 It combines strict verification with the flexibility of real-world communication.

 ## ✨ Key Features

-* **Semantic AI Validation**: Uses the local Llama-3.2-1B model (via WebLLM) to analyze the semantics of your translation.
+* **Semantic AI Validation**: Uses Groq's ultra-fast cloud API with Llama models to analyze the semantics of your translation in near real-time.
 If you use a synonym, the AI confirms correctness and explains the context.
 * **Two-Level Verification**: The system first performs an instant string comparison with the master target in the code, only engaging the AI if no